Is iQ Academy California-Los Angeles a private school?

 - Encourage your student to discuss his or her work with you.
 Discussions can give you clues as to whether your student understands the materials and assignments.
 Early detection can help you catch potential problems before they grow into large difficulties.

 The main content of all iQ Academy courses is available directly through our secure, online student classroom area.
 In some cases, teacher-provided links direct students to other websites, where they can take advantage of educational information online.
 In addition to limiting the sites students must visit to do coursework, we have added software on all iQ Academy-provided computers that filters out inappropriate sites.
-Beyond that, good parental supervision and setting guidelines for Internet use that match your family values will go a long way in protecting your children from unwanted information.
+Beyond that, good parental supervision and setting guidelines for Internet use that match your family values will guide your children from unwanted information.

 How do we know if iQ Academy is the right school for us?

 We invite you to contact us and learn all you can about what iQ Academy has to offer you and your child.
 Getting as much information as possible is the best way to make an informed choice.

 What if my family is homeless?